chethancmk/mlops-sagemaker-jenkins-byo/README.md

  3) Click  the data bucket created previously ({initials}-jenkins-scikitbyo-data)
  4) Click on Upload files and select the local train and test files into the bucket.
 This will be used in the pipeline.

- Jump to [Setup Jenkins Pipeline] (https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/README.md#build-the-jenkins-pipeline) after this.
+Jump to [Build the Jenkins Pipeline](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/README.md#build-the-jenkins-pipeline) after this.

 ---

 # Workshop Setup & Preparation - Manual

 Only Follow these Steps if you are running on your own and ** Cloudformation is not used** .
-Otherwise jump to [Setup Jenkins Pipeline](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/README.md#build-the-jenkins-pipeline)
+Otherwise jump to [Build the Jenkins Pipeline](https://github.com/chethancmk/mlops-sagemaker-jenkins-byo/blob/master/README.md#build-the-jenkins-pipeline)

 ## Step 1: Create Elastic Container Registry (ECR)